p3r7/blog/_posts/2021-05-10-norns-community.md

 [^4]: GitHub pull requests were not necessary the most user-friendly way to approach collaborative editing.

-[^5]: Notably the importance of having the same information delivered in different forms to target contexts and audiences.
+[^5]: Notably the importance of having the same information delivered in various forms to target different contexts and audiences.
 See also: [The Documentation System](https://documentation.divio.com/)

 [^6]: Being able to search by whether hardware controllers are required for _script_ operation and also by support of [specific grid models](https://monome.org/docs/grid/).